 Nutrition in the elderly guidelines propose that peppers and citruses are the best natural sources of vitamin C.

 8. Vitamin B12

 Eating foods rich in iron, such as meat, prevents the elderly from becoming anemic and feeling tired and lethargic.
-Iron is a vital part of hemoglobin, a protein found in red blood cells, which carries oxygen throughout our bodies.
-Vegetarians and younger women are especially prone to iron deficiencies, although they are not rare in older adults.
+Iron is a vital part of hemoglobin, a protein found in red blood cells, which carries oxygen throughout our bodies, so it’s a critical part of a balanced diet.
+Vegetarians and younger women are especially prone to iron deficiencies, although they aren’t rare in older adults.

-Magnesium has a role in over 300 physiological processes in our bodies.
+Magnesium has a role in over 300 physiological processes in our bodies, and every nutrition program for the elderly recommends it.
 It helps with keeping your heart, immune system, and bones healthy.
 However, as you grow older, your body begins to struggle to absorb enough magnesium.
 This mineral is mainly found in whole grains, nuts, fresh fruit, and vegetables.
-Seeing that it’s also one of the most common nutritional deficiencies in elderly people, it is frequently substituted.
+Since it’s also one of the most common nutritional deficiencies in elderly people, physicians often recommend magnesium supplements.

-Collagen is a very important substance for keeping your skin, hair, cartilages, and other connective tissues healthy.
+Collagen is a fundamental substance for keeping your skin, hair, cartilages, and other connective tissues healthy.
 Consuming collagen-promoting foods will not only keep you youthful for a longer time but will also help prevent degenerative arthritis from developing in your hips, knees, and other joints.
-Foods rich in collagen include bone broth, chicken, beef, eggs, and a variety of veggies, fruits, and nuts.
+A diet rich in collagen includes bone broth, chicken, beef, eggs, and various veggies, fruits, and nuts.

 Last but not least, we must not forget water, one of the six essential nutrients.
 Neglecting hydration can have serious consequences on senior health.
-You can read all about preventing dehydration in our article dedicated to that topic.
+That’s why preventing dehydration is critical.